 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 120 G. Cen, the location is 12h 26m 48.71 and -48d54`46.8 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
 The star is moving -79.65 ± 0.34 miliarcseconds/year towards the north and -642.82 ± 0.44 miliarcseconds/year east if we saw them in the horizon.

 |Hipparcos Library I.D.||60729|

 |Age||10.50 Billion Years Old|

 |Absolute Magnitude||4.12 / 4.12|